Natural Resources

 Ecological dynamics

-Loamy Lowland sites developed under Northern Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, sporadic natural or man-caused wildfire, and other biotic and abiotic factors that typically influence soil/site development.
-This continues to be a disturbance driven site, with the disturbances being herbivory, fire, and variable climate.
-Changes will occur in the plant communities due to short-term weather variations, impacts of native and/or exotic plant and animal species, and management actions.
+Loamy Lowland sites developed under Central Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, sporadic natural or man-caused wildfire, and other biotic and abiotic factors that typically influence soil and site development.
+This is a disturbance driven site, with the disturbances being herbivory, fire, and variable climate.
+The landscape position and association with streams make this site somewhat less susceptible to fire, which allowed woody species to become more abundant than less sheltered sites in the MLRA.

 State and transition model